rickhenderson/real-world-cybersecurity/README.md

 ### Windbag aka WinDBG
 You'll see a lot of references to people using [x64dbg](https://x64dbg.com/#start), but a lot of the older hackers/blueteamers will tell you the power of [WinDBG](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).

+I've recently got a copy of [Hacking: The Art of Exploitation](https://www.amazon.com/dp/1593271441/ref=cm_sw_em_r_mt_dp_6JR1759HVF3PE9TKA37Y) and started going through the tutorial on using GDB on Linux.
+I found it very approachable and much easier to follow than with WinDBG and even IDA.
+By following through the sections on assembly language, I was finally about to understand EXACTLY what people mean about the stack grows down and heap grows up.
+Don't worry, you'll get it.

 ### Assembly Language Programming
 Yep.
 That.
 A lot of tutorials show how to do it in Linux but there is a great tutorial on writing ASM in Visual Studio as well.